Gosha/snx-rdp-proxy/README.md

 # SNX RDP Proxy

 Sets up environment where [`snxconnect`](https://github.com/schlatterbeck/snxvpn) works.
-Forwards incoming connections on port 3389 to `REMOTE_HOST` and hosts a SOCKS proxy on port 1080.
+Forwards incoming connections on port 3389 to `REMOTE_HOST`, and hosts a SOCKS proxy on port 1080.

 Usage: